vmaza-dev/vmaza-dev/README.md

 Hi, I'm Victor Alejandro Maza.
 I'm from Argentina, and I live in the Ciudad Autónoma de Buenos Aires.
 I'm a person who is curious about technology, and that curiosity has brought me here.
 I'm pursuing a degree in Computer Engineering at the Universidad Argentina de la Empresa (UADE).
 Previously, I completed a Licenciatura en Ciencias Biológicas (roughly equivalent to a BA and MA in Biology) at the Universidad de Buenos Aires (UBA).
 Additionally, I completed four years of a Doctorate in Biology at the same institution as a research trainee, supported by a PhD scholarship from CONICET.

 - 🔭 I’m currently working on developing my programming skills, mainly in Python
-- 🌱 I’m currently learning Python, HTML, CSS, and JavaScript
+- 🌱 I’m currently learning Python
 - 📫 How to reach me: victormaza90@gmail.com

 **Skills**